henry2004y/FieldTracer.jl/docs/src/example.md

 * Streamline tracing in a 2D triangular mesh around an airfoil
 ![](../figures/trace_streamline_2Dunstructured.png)

+An example is shown for the 2D streamline tracing in the unstructured triangular mesh for the famous airfoil problem.
+The blue lines are the analytic stream functions derived from incompressible Euler equations which are calculated numerically.
+Three colored lines are displayed with dots representing the footprints inside each cell.

 * Fieldline tracing near the magnetic null points, compared to the `streamplot` function in Matplotlib
 ![](../figures/x_o_point.png)